joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/kYyJwg7.png)

 * **After that you want to choose the image of the virtual machine you want to create.
-We are creating a Windows 2019 Server so im going to scroll down and select "Windows Server 2019 Datacenter"**
+We are creating a Windows 2019 Server so I'm going to scroll down and select "Windows Server 2019 Datacenter"**

 ![Alt Text](https://i.imgur.com/RmuwdXC.png)